 To achieve this, local authorities use the information from the assessment to:

 Families with an EHC plan will be able to request a personal budget to buy services they need.
+An EHCP must be reviewed every year to make sure that a child's or younger person's need are being met, you use this EHC Plan Transfer and Annual Review at the meeting.

 The following people have a right to ask for an education, health and care needs assessment of a child or young person aged between 0 and 25: